Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 Still not sure if you need to include it in your application?

-If you meet all of these criterias, please include Zywave API Proxy in your application for secure, client-side API communication:
+If you meet all of these criteria, please include Zywave API Proxy in your application for secure, client-side API communication:

-1. Your application is a *.zywave.com
+1. Your application is hosted on a *.zywave.com domain
 1. Your application is authenticated with Zywave Auth
 1. Your application is using [Zywave Shell](/application-framework/components/shell/)
 1. You are **not providing** a Zywave bearer token `<zywave-shell bearer-token="">`

 <docs-spacer size="small"></docs-spacer>

-### Why does my application need to be *.zywave.com?
+### Why does my application need to be hosted on a *.zywave.com domain?
 Applications consuming this component are currently required to be on a *.zywave.com due to continual restrictions being made, or already made, to third-party cookies.

 For more information: